-Imports cause job losses in import-competing sectors, so stopping them seems likely to preserve jobs.
-It is also attractive politics, because it can be presented as politicians protecting (note the word) their constituents from harm produced by adverse foreign forces over which they have no control.
+Imports cause job losses in import-competing sectors.
+They affect the labor market unevenly, across sectors and geographic areas and, because labor mobility is limited, the adjustment process may be very slow.
+Curtailing imports to preserve jobs seems attractive politics, because it can be presented as politicians protecting (note the word) their constituents from harm produced by adverse foreign forces over which they have no control.
 This is all very well, but it ignores the effect that protecting Paul has on Peter's ability to earn a living.
-Through a variety of well-understood mechanisms, protecting some sectors typically harms others and destroys jobs in those other sectors, with the result that one ends up with a distorted economy but very little change in overall employment.
+Through a variety of well-understood mechanisms, protecting some sectors typically harms others and destroys jobs in those other sectors, with the result that one ends up with a distorted economy but little change in overall employment.

 Discussion of pros and cons

-The difference in approach reflects the specific simplifications in different modeling strategies, which in turn stem from different perceptions about the speed of adjustment and the appropriate time period to analyze.
+The difference in approach reflects the specific simplifications in different modeling strategies, which in turn stem from different perceptions about the speed of adjustment, the type of frictions slowing down the adjustment, and the appropriate time period to analyze.
 Neoclassical theory focuses on the longer term.
-Structuralist theory focuses on time periods short enough that full adjustment has not occurred and reminds us that, certainly for the people affected, the adjustment path can be sufficiently long and painful to dominate their view of appropriate trade policy.
+Structuralist theory focuses on time periods short enough that full adjustment has not occurred and is a reminder that, certainly for the people affected, the adjustment path can be sufficiently long and painful to dominate their view of appropriate trade policy.

 In fact, the dichotomy need not be as extreme as the previous paragraphs suggest.
 Theorists have modified the neoclassical model to add in the sort of labor market imperfections that create unemployment even in equilibrium.
 Introducing efficiency wages and job searches into trade models can lead to multiple equilibria, and predictions about both (un)employment and the welfare effects of trade liberalization become qualitatively ambiguous .
 In partial empirical support of more general specifications of the trade model, labor turnover and attitudes toward trade liberalization are consistent with the existence of these sorts of frictions over significant periods of time.